Why Professional Nursing Organizations Are Important

 National Student Nurses Association (NSNA)

 The promise of nursing’s future can be seen in the National Student Nurses Association (NSNA), which provides mentorship opportunities for students hoping to achieve licensure as registered nurses.
-NSNA also welcomes those enrolled in RN to BSN programs.
+NSNA also welcomes those enrolled in RN to bachelor of science in nursing programs.

 Through their involvement with NSNA, hardworking students gain access to Imprint—a highly regarded magazine that covers career planning, nursing specialties, and other topics of interest to aspiring nurses.
 Members also receive significant discounts on a variety of study resources, as well as exciting scholarship opportunities.